IM-UR-CITY/im-ur-city/index.md

 # The Startup Societies Incubator

-## Changing the Way We Connect and Make Decisions through Intelligent Agents in Social Spaces
+## Changing the Way We Connect and Make Decisions through Intelligent Agents in Social Spaces Mediated by Technology
 ---------------------------------------

 &nbsp;